bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 **Note:** if you choose shipping selection cart wise then global shipping origin will be used even if you had chosen shipped by Concerned Seller.
 In this scenario make sure global shipping origin is saved in the system.
 ![Screenshot%202021-06-26%20at%204.20.21%20PM](Screenshot%202021-06-26%20at%204.20.21%20PM.png "Screenshot%202021-06-26%20at%204.20.21%20PM")

 **5. Product Shipping Dimensions:** Make sure product shipping dimensions are saved in the product.
+Dimensions can be saved in either dimension tab or shipping tab of product edit.
+In case both are present shipping tab will get priority.
 ![Screenshot%202021-06-26%20at%204.21.11%20PM](Screenshot%202021-06-26%20at%204.21.11%20PM.png "Screenshot%202021-06-26%20at%204.21.11%20PM")

 **6. Address preset configuration:** On checkout make sure the buyer has the option to select all necessary fields when saving an address.
 Dhl requires buyers Name, address lines, country, state, city and zip to be saved in buyers address.
 Make them mandatory in your address preset.
 You can make State and district text only if geolocation is not present.